-MENDIGUCHIA, J., E. MARTINEZ-RUIZ, P. EDOUARD, J.-B. MORIN, F. MARTINEZ-MARTINEZ, F. IDOATE, and A. MENDEZVILLANUEVA.
-A Multifactorial, Criteria-based Progressive Algorithm for Hamstring Injury Treatment.
-Med.
-Sci.
-Sports Exerc., Vol. 49, No. 7, pp. 1482-1492, 2017.
-Introduction: Given the prevalence of hamstring injuries in football, a rehabilitation program that effectively promotes muscle tissue repair and functional recovery is paramount to minimize reinjury risk and optimize player performance and availability.
-Purpose: This study aimed to assess the concurrent effectiveness of administering an individualized and multifactorial criteria-based algorithm (rehabilitation algorithm [RA]) on hamstring injury rehabilitation in comparison with using a general rehabilitation protocol (RP).
-Methods: Implementing a double-blind randomized controlled trial approach, two equal groups of 24 football players (48 total) completed either an RA group or a validated RP group 5 d after an acute hamstring injury.
-Results: Within 6 months after return to sport, six hamstring reinjuries occurred in RP versus one injury in RA (relative risk = 6, 90% confidence interval = 1-35; clinical inference: very likely beneficial effect).
-The average duration of return to sport was possibly quicker (effect size $= 0.34 \pm 0.42$ ) in RP (23.2 $\pm$ 11.7 d) compared with RA (25.5 $\pm$ 7.8 d) (-13.8%, 90% confidence interval = -34.0% to 3.4%; clinical inference: possibly small effect).
-At the time to return to sport, RA players showed substantially better 10-m time, maximal sprinting speed, and greater mechanical variables related to speed (i.e., maximum theoretical speed and maximal horizontal power) than the RP.
-Conclusions: Although return to sport was slower, male football players who underwent an individualized, multifactorial, criteria-based algorithm with a performance- and primary risk factor-oriented training program from the early stages of the process markedly decreased the risk of reinjury compared with a general protocol where long-length strength training exercises were prioritized.
-Key Words: HAMSTRING INJURY, MULTIFACTORIAL HAMSTRING REHABILITATION, INDIVIDUALIZED TREATMENT, HAMSTRING ALGORITHM amstring strain injuries are the most prevalent diagnosis in football (12).
-Unfortunately, hamstring injury rates in football have remained unchanged, or have increased (12), during the last 30 yr.
-Hamstring injuries account for one of the main causes of lost playing time and result in significant performance and financial loss to teams as a result of player unavailability (11).
-The available
+Introduction: Given the prevalence of hamstring injuries in football, a rehabilitation program that effectively promotes muscle tissue repair and functional recovery is paramount to minimize re-injury risk and optimize player performance and availability.
+Purpose: To assess the concurrent effectiveness of administering an individualized and multifactorial criteria-based algorithm (RA) on hamstring injury rehabilitation in comparison to employing a general rehabilitation protocol (RP).
+Methods: Implementing a double-blind randomised controlled trial approach, two equal groups of 24 football players (48 total) completed either an RA group or a validated RP group five days following an acute hamstring injury.
+Results: Within 6 months after return to sport, 6 hamstring re-injuries occurred in RP versus 1 in RA [relative risk = 6(90% confidence interval: 1-35); clinical inference: very likely beneficial effect].
+The average duration of return to sport was possibly quicker (ES=0.34±0.42) in RP (23.2±11.7 days) than in RA (25.5±7.8 days) (-13.8%, 90%CI: -34.0 to 3.4%; clinical inference: possibly small effect).
+At the time to return to sport, RA players showed substantially better 10-m time, maximal sprinting speed as well as greater mechanical variables related to speed (i.e., maximum theoretical speed and maximal horizontal power) than the RP.
+Conclusions: Although return to sport was slower, male football players who underwent an individualized, multifactorial, criteria-based algorithm with a performance- and primary risk factor-oriented training program from the early stages of the process markedly decreased the risk of re-injury compared to a general protocol where long length strength training exercises were prioritized.